CAST & CREW

 (80s)Gale Cronauer

-A strange old gypsy of a woman who works at the hospice.
-The only person who shows Kate any kindness — eighty dollars and a borrowed dress.
-She knows the legend of the Draugr from the old country, she recognizes the red-eyed figure from Kate’s dreams, and she told Kate the story anyway.
-She also knows how it ends.
+A strange old woman who works at the hospice and the only person who shows Kate any kindness.
+She knows the legend of the Draugr from the old country, and she recognizes the red-eyed figure from Kate’s dreams.
+She knows more than she’s letting on.

 Thurgood Birmingham